A Bitter Heritage

 "A Bitter Heritage" was an American television film broadcast on April 17, 1958, and again on August 7, 1958 as part of the second season of the CBS television series Playhouse 90.
 Joseph Landon wrote the teleplay and Paul Wendkos directed.
 Elizabeth Montgomery, James Drury, and Franchot Tone.

 Plot

 Following the death of Jesse James, his peace-loving, law-abiding son, Jesse Jr., and his uncle Frank return to the family's home town, hoping to live peaceably and raise horses.
 The daughter of a town leader, Mary Brecker, is attracted to Jesse Jr. They are ambushed by Tom Barnes, whose father was killed by Jesse Sr. They are also framed for a bank robbery and chased by a posse.

 Cast

-The following performers received screen credit for their performances:
+The following cast received screen credit for their performances.